COVID-19 vaccines: Who is in the priority groups?

 - doses higher than 20mg of prednisolone (steroid tablets) per day, for longer than one month.

 You may be prescribed one of the medicines listed above under a different name, known as a brand name.
 If you usually know your treatment by its brand name, you may want to check if it’s known by one of the names above.
 Sometimes this information is on the packaging your medication came in.

-In England and Wales, people aged over 16 who live with someone who is at an increased risk of COVID-19 due to their immune system being suppressed (for example, due to the medications or conditions listed above) are also able to receive their vaccine as part of group 6.
+In England and Wales, people aged over 12 who live with someone who is at an increased risk of COVID-19 due to their immune system being suppressed (for example, due to the medications or conditions listed above) are also able to receive their vaccine.

 What if I think I qualify for the vaccine, but haven’t been offered an appointment?

 It could be that you are on the list for the vaccine, but that your invitation hasn’t been sent yet.
 In that case, you should expect to receive it soon.

 If your GP does not prescribe your treatment, or you have been recently diagnosed, your medication or diagnosis might not be listed on your GP record.
 If this is the case, your GP might not be aware that you are eligible to receive the COVID-19 vaccine as part of priority group 6.